aristocrats/sikky/README.md

 * `npm run tdd` - run all unit tests and watch files for changes
 * `npm run watch` - watch your TypeScript files and trigger recompilation on changes.

-## Continuous integration (CI)

-Only Travis CI and Circle CI are supported.
-Configured in the same manner as Angular and React, so easy to make your own personal changes.

 ## Bundling

 Many workflows let you bundle your code with TS errors, providing many hours of frustration.
 If you try to bundle your source code